HikmatullahEhsan/wefox-node-js-assessment/README.md

 $ npm start
 ```

-## Creating .env file with four these properties and initialize values related to your environment
+## Creating an .env file with these properties and initialize their values related to your environment
 ```javascript
 API_PORT            = null
 MONGO_URI           = null